LSU secondary bracing for Will Rogers and Mississippi State's Air Raid attack - NewsBreak

 Related

-Scott Rabalais: LSU fights back for a trajectory-altering victory over Mississippi State
+Another game, another offensive line shuffle for LSU in victory over Mississippi State

-Brian Kelly’s stomach had better be cast iron.
-He wanted to be in the best conference in college football, and he got the Full Monty on Saturday night in his Southeastern Conference debut against Mississippi State.
-All the drama and mistakes, great individual plays and colossal blunders, heroes and goats.

-Three and out: Scott Rabalais breaks down LSU's big win over Mississippi State
+LSU started its third offensive line combination in as many games Saturday when it opened Southeastern Conference play with a 31-16 win over Mississippi State.
+The biggest change was at right tackle where true freshman Emery Jones, a two-time Class 5A all-state selection for Catholic High School in Baton Rouge, made his first collegiate start in Tiger Stadium.

 LSU says fans trapped in traffic jam last week can ask to move to a different spot